Drew Blickensderfer: Racing career

-He started out the 2010 NASCAR season as Kenseth's crew chief for the Daytona 500, but was reassigned to Roush Fenway's research and development team after the race.
+Blickensderfer started out the 2010 NASCAR season as Kenseth's crew chief for the Daytona 500, but was reassigned to Roush Fenway's research and development team after the race.
 He was replaced by Todd Parrott, who had been Dale Jarrett's championship-winning crew chief in 1999.
-He spent most of the 2010 season as crew chief for Carl Edward’s Nationwide Series No. 60 team.
+He spent most of the 2010 season as crew chief for Carl Edward's Nationwide Series No. 60 team.
 However he replaced Donnie Wingo as crew chief for the No. 6 Ford Fusion in September 2010 and into the 2011 season.
 He almost won the Daytona 500 again as a crew chief with David Ragan and went on to win with Ragan at the 2011 Coke Zero 400, collecting his third win as a Sprint Cup Series crew chief.

 Blickensderfer moved to Richard Childress Racing in 2012 to be the crew chief for Jeff Burton.
 However, after the organization struggled as a whole, he resigned from the position after the TUMS Fast Relief 500, heading to Richard Petty Motorsports to crew chief for Marcos Ambrose for the remainder of the season as well as 2013.
 Blickensderfer was replaced by Shane Wilson as Burton's crew chief.

 Blickensderfer was replaced by Kevin Manion as crew chief of the No. 9 on May 5, 2015.
 He was a crew chief for Jeb Burton in the Xfinity Series before Richard Petty Motorsports ceased its Xfinity operations in the middle of the 2016 season.

 Blickensderfer recently served as the crew chief for Michael McDowell in the Cup Series.
 On February 14, 2021, Blickensderfer won his second Daytona 500 as crew chief for Michael McDowell.

 On December 17, 2021, FRM announced that Blickensderfer had left the team.

 On January 4, 2022, Blickensderfer was introduced as the crew chief for the Stewart–Haas Racing No. 10 Ford driven by Aric Almirola.
 On December 13, it was announced that Blickensderfer will continue serving as the crew chief of the No. 10 in 2024, with Noah Gragson replacing Almirola, who departed for a part-time ride driving the No. 20 for Joe Gibbs Racing in the Xfinity Series.